Introduction: Jar Lantern

 You will need:

-**You can get jars with lids online, but only by the dozen from Daiso.
+**You can get the jars used in this project online, but only by the dozen from Daiso.

 Step 2: Open the Disposable Camera